 Guy has several Broadway guitars in his large collection, which can be found at http://www.theguitarcollection.org.uk

 Guy and I were unaware that we were bidding against each other for this rare guitar when it appeared on eBay in 2009!
 Luckily, this increasingly rare guitar has found a very good home.

-The page on the left, from the very first catalogue of Bell Musical Instruments of Surbiton, Surrey, shows the Broadway solid model (BW2) retailing at 19 gns (a guinea being one pound and one shilling in pre-decimal currency), with it's one pickup sister guitar (the BW2) 141/2 gns.
+The page on the left, is from the very first catalogue of Bell Music of Surbiton, Surrey.
+Dated November 1960, it shows the Broadway solid model (BW2) retailing at 19 gns (a guinea being one pound and one shilling in pre-decimal currency), with it's one pickup sister guitar (the BW2) 141/2 gns.
 A felt lined fibre case was 21/2 gns extra!

 I stumbled across this photo from a website called www.walthamstowmemories.net.
 The title of the site says it all and the kind permission has been given to use the photo, that shows a band playing at the William Morris Hall, Walthamstow, probably in the late 1950s/early 60s.
 There’s not much information provided, except that the band centres on local drummer, Ian Purdy and which included a guitarist, called John (?), who played a Broadway guitar through a Watkins amp.
 The guitar is undoubtedly a Broadway BW2.
 I should imagine there’s not many photos of this guitar being played in existence and it’s good to see one, for historic reasons alone.